Christian Holy Days and Observances

 The Western Christian church year consists of two cycles of feasts and holy days.
 One is based on the movable date of Easter Day and the other on the fixed date of Christmas Day, December 25.

-Easter Day is always the first Sunday after the full moon that falls on or after March 21.
+Easter Day falls on the first Sunday after the full moon that is on or after March 21.
 It must fall between March 22 and April 25.
-The sequence of all Sundays in the church year depends on the date of Easter Day.
-However, the Sundays of Advent are always the four Sundays before Christmas Day, no matter what day it falls on.
+The sequence of all Sundays in the church year depends on Easter Day.
+However, the Sundays of Advent are always the four Sundays before Christmas Day, no matter when it falls.

 Advent begins on the fourth Sunday before Christmas.
 It is the start of the liturgical year in the Roman Rite of the Catholic Church, the Western Rite of the Orthodox Church, and other denominations.
 In some traditions, Advent begins on the sixth Sunday before Christmas.